Taylor Swift's feline Olivia Benson and other richest celebrity pets to know about

 Gunther VI

-Owned by Gunther Corporation, the German shepherd Gunther VI owes his USD 500 million (INR 4, 112 crores approximately) net worth to his grandfather, Gunther III.
+Owned by Gunther Corporation, the German shepherd Gunther VI owes his USD 500 million net worth to his grandfather, Gunther III.

-After her death in 1992, the German Countess Karlotta Leibenstein willed her fortune of USD 80 million (INR 6,58 crores approximately) to her beloved dog Gunther III.
+After her death in 1992, the German Countess Karlotta Leibenstein willed her fortune of USD 80 million to her beloved dog Gunther III.
 The amount kept growing with smart investments around the world under Gunther Corporation, which now owns Gunther VI, the world’s richest pet.
-According to Forbes, Gunther sold a mansion, formerly owned by pop star Madonna, for USD 31.75 million (INR 261 crores approximately) in 2022.
+According to Forbes, Gunther sold a mansion, formerly owned by pop star Madonna, for USD 31.75 million in 2022.

 Nala

-With a net worth of USD 100 million (INR 822 crores approximately), Nala, who is quite the influencer on Instagram, is owned by Shannon Ellis and Varisiri ‘Pookie’ Methachittiphan.
+With a net worth of USD 100 million, Nala, who is quite the influencer on Instagram, is owned by Shannon Ellis and Varisiri ‘Pookie’ Methachittiphan.
 Her own premium cat food brand ‘lovenalaco’ and a Guinness World record for having the most followers on Instagram for a cat (4.4 million), adds to her list of riches and renown.

 According to the report by All About Cats, Nala is the highest-earning cat and the world’s second-richest pet.
 In 2022, Nala also became a part of Farmville 3.